romesalarda/awsdjangotest/README.md

 ## run compose

-# What to run before building
+# ENSURE YOU CHECK AND UPDATE CONFIG WHERE NEEDED!

+sudo vim .env
+sudo vim docker-compose.yaml

-1. update .env file, update with credentials, allowed domains/IPs, SET DEBUG TO FALSE for EC2
+1. update .env file, update with credentials,

+ALLOWED_HOSTS = <your_ip>

+DEBUG = FALSE # for EC2

+DB_HOST to "db" instead of "localhost"

+Update AWS credentials - create a new AWS secret in the dashboard if you don't have one.

 2. update docker-compose.yaml with updates to health check